borisvassilev/lir/README.md

 [Lir is a reproducible computing tool](http://borisvassilev.github.io/lir/).
 The name Lir stands for **li**terate, **r**eproducible computing.
+With Lir you can organize, document, and automate your work flow.

-It is available as [free software](https://github.com/borisvassilev/lir).
+Lir is available as [free software](https://github.com/borisvassilev/lir).
 It comes with a [Tutorial](https://github.com/borisvassilev/lir-tutorial) and a [User's Guide](http://borisvassilev.github.io/lir/lir.html).

 # Prerequisites